vlaha-tymeshift/salesforge-api/README.md

   ```

 ## TODO
+- **UUID**:
+    - Consider using UUIDs for unique identifiers instead of integers.
+    - Consider adding support for UUID generation in the database.

 - **Testing**:
     - Write unit tests for all service methods.
     - Write integration tests for database interactions.
     - Implement end-to-end tests for API endpoints.

-- **Error Handling**:
-    - Implement comprehensive error handling for all service methods.
-    - Ensure meaningful error messages are returned to the client.

 - **Configuration**:
     - Validate configuration values on startup.